 Capital growth . . . or not

 One of the key benefits of buying your home is the potential capital growth uplift.
 Keeping in mind the point that property prices decrease as well as increase, using a rentvesting approach you can have the benefits of capital growth, plus quite a bit more.

 For ease of comparison, let’s assume your investment properties have the same capital growth as the area where you had planned to purchase your home.

 Assuming conservative and consistent capital growth (which never happens in real life), your investment properties will easily outstrip the performance of your home purchase.
-You will also have more than $24,800 in cash flow, which can be placed into an offset account to effectively lower the interest payments on your investment properties (remembering that your rent is covering the interest payments on your investment properties).
+You will also have more than $18,800 in cash flow saved by taking the rentvesting approach, which can be placed into an offset account to effectively lower the interest payments on your investment properties (remembering that your rent is covering the interest payments on your investment properties).